Arkady Bukh: Aleksandr Panin

-Russian citizen Aleksandr Panin created the SpyEye Trojan that was used to attack online bank accounts.
-Panin was arrested in 2013 while on vacation in the Dominican Republic.
-Trapped in an FBI sting, Panin was extradited to the U.S, on charges of distributing SpyEye between 2009 and 2011.
+Russian citizen Aleksandr Panin created the SpyEye Trojan.
+Panin was arrested in 2013.
+Trapped in an FBI sting, Panin was extradited to the U.S. on charges of distributing SpyEye between 2009 and 2011.

-Panin, who seemed to have been on Interpol’s notorious “[Interpol notice#Notice types|red list],” was wanted for embezzlement through cyber-fraud totaling $5 million.

 Russian authorities called the actions by U.S. authorities completely “unacceptable.”

 Igor Klopov

 Igor Klopov targeted Forbes 400 individuals, including a close friend of former President George W. Bush.
 Klopov was charged by New York State in 2007 and sentenced to 3.5 to 10.5 years in prison.

 Using the Forbes 400 list, Klopov was accused of stealing more than $1.5 million.
-Running the operation from his Moscow home, Klopov mined the internet for information about potential victims including Texas billionaire Charles J. Wyly Jr, a friend of then-President George W. Bush.
+Running the operation from his Moscow home, Klopov mined the internet for information about potential victims including Texas billionaire Charles J. Wyly Jr. a friend of then-President George W. Bush.

 Four of Klopov's accomplices were subsequently arrested and pleaded guilty.
-Klopov's group targeted Texas and California where property and deed information can be found online.
+Klopov's group targeted Texas and California, where property and deed information can be found online.
 Able to get information about property values and mortgage sizes, the group was able to focus on targets with generally large lines of credit.